 The washed garment passes through the Clean make-up area where a number of highly skilled processes are carried out.
 Perfecting the time-honored skills in garment make-up can take up to 18 months.
 Among these is the ‘Mathbirk’ process, which is a combined linking and over locking method to bind fully fashioned garment panels together, resulting in a strong tensile seamed garment.

-Each garment is pressed with the greatest of care, ironed, labelled, checked and packed ready for delivery to our customers.
-It is absolutely vital to us that these completed garments are perfect, achieved only by employing an experienced, competent and dedicated workforce.
+Each garment is French-pressed with the greatest of care, ironed, labelled, checked and packed ready for delivery to our customers.
+It is absolutely vital to us that these completed garments are perfect, and this is achieved only by employing an experienced, competent and dedicated workforce.